Revelation 17 posts:

 And where did the extremist philosophy of Isis and Al-Qaeda originate?
 From Wahhabi fundamentalism – the strict version of Islam found in Saudi Arabia whose financial largesse has bankrolled the export of this jihad philosophy throughout the Islamic world.
 Does the United States know or care?
 Not in the least; Saudi Arabia is too valuable an ally.

 So even in this modern day, the Harlot system has lived up to the gruesome portrayal given in the Revelation Book: “drunk with the blood of the saints and… the martyrs of Jesus.”
-In America, the saints and prophets are those who’ve tried to get the nation back on track; in the Middle East, the “martyrs” are those communities that hve been slaughtered by religious fundamentalists sponsored originally by America’s misguided Mideast policies.
+In America, the saints and prophets are those who’ve tried to get the nation back on track; in the Middle East, the “martyrs” are those communities that have been slaughtered by religious fundamentalists sponsored originally by America’s misguided Mideast policies.
+In the Soviet Union, the “martyrs” were those who suffered under atheist Communism, financed in its beginning by American capitalists.
 These are some of the modern day victims whose blood the Harlot has been drinking.
 (17:6)

 It doesn’t take a great deal of insight to know that history will repeat itself.
 As ancient Israel went astray from the godly principles on which she was founded and fell before the rising powers of those days (Assyria and Babylon), so also America is destined to fall before the rising superpowers of today (which looks to be the Russia-China combine).